anjiunnam/HeartDiseasePrediction1202Assignment5/README.md

 ### Deployment
    This project can be deployed on platforms like AWS, Azure, or Google Cloud using FastAPI for    the backend.

+### Challenges
+1. **Handling Missing Data**:
+   - Solution: Applied imputation techniques to fill missing values.
+2. **Imbalanced Dataset**:
+   - Solution: Used techniques like SMOTE (Synthetic Minority Oversampling) to balance the classes.
+3. **Choosing the Right Model**:
+   - Solution: Evaluated multiple models and selected the one with the best performance metrics.

+### Results
+- The Support Vector Machine (SVM) achieved the highest accuracy i.e., 87%.
+- Logistic Regression showed the best precision score of 85%.
+- Feature importance analysis revealed that `Age` and `PhysicalActivity` were the most             significant predictors of heart disease.

 ### Author
    Contact: anjiunnam1999@gmail.com